henriklovhaug/neovim-config/README.md

 ### Vale

-Create a `.vale.ini` file to create writing rules for markdown, latex, and txt.
+Create a `.vale.ini` file in you `$HOME` directory to create writing rules for markdown, latex, and txt.
 Config generator can be found [here](https://vale.sh/generator).
 Run `vale sync` to download selected grammar rules.